 Yes, let's get the negatives out of the way up front.
-I am NOT an artist, and I can not and will not attempt to teach people how to draw or paint.
+I do not consider myself a competent enough artist to teach other people how to draw or paint.
 There are hundreds of great sites run by great artists that already do that.
 I am learning to paint and draw in my own way, by trial and error ... but mostly by error.
 One of the first things I noticed was how I was beginning to look differently at the world around me.
 Seeing detail where previously I had seen no detail ... appreciating things I had looked at very many times but was now only seeing for the very first time.
 I find this hobby to be most enjoyable, and I wish to share that enjoyment, and encourage others to have a go.

 Who am I?

-Just an ordinary working guy in his fifties who was bought a book and a basic watercolour set a few Christmases ago as a bit of fun.
+When I started painting I was just an ordinary working guy in his fifties who was bought a book and a basic watercolour set as a Christmas present, as a bit of fun.
 The book ?
-Paintbox by Frank Clarke.
+PaintBox by Frank Clarke.
 Frank claims "Anyone can Paint".
 Yeh, right!!!

 Well, I had a go.
 I followed his pages as closely as I could and was amazed at the results.
 Once I had finished the book I tried a few things of my own, interested to see how I would get on without Franks instructions to guide me.

 One thing I soon realised was that I had no one to refer to ... no critic to tell me if I was doing good or not so good ... and no samples of work of my own standard with which I could draw comparisons.
 Students of any subject measure their own achievements by comparing them with those of their peers, not by comparing them with those of the tutor.

 Looking on the 'web' tended to only show me the work of experts ... and that only showed me how poor my work really was.
 So, I made up a few rules of my own, and developed my own strategy.
 It works for me.
 That does not mean it will work for you, but if it does, then that makes me very happy.